 Here’s some important things to know before visiting San Jose del Pacifico Oaxaca.

-There is no ATM in the village, so it’s important to carry enough cash.
-A few eateries and places accept credit cards, but many charge an additional fee for processing; hence it’s more expensive.
-Oddly enough, you can even purchase magic mushrooms on your credit card in San Jose del Pacifico.
+There is no ATM in San Jose del Pacifico, so it’s important to carry enough cash.
+A few eateries and places accept credit cards, but many charge an additional fee for processing, so it’s more expensive.
+Fun Fact: Oddly enough, you can even purchase magic mushrooms on your credit card in San Jose del Pacifico.

 When to Visit San Jose del Pacifico

-Either way, visiting San Jose del Pacifico Oaxaca is always a good idea.
+Either way, visiting San Jose del Pacifico Oaxaca is worth it and always a good idea.

 San Jose del Pacifico Mushroom Season